rchowell/Disco/README.md

 disco.read("pond://yellow.parquet").pipeline(["my_validator", "my_tokenizer", "my_model"])
 ```

-## Future Deliverables
+## Disco Request

-- Make streams lazy and flatten, the problem is I want to read a bunch of gzipped files into a daft DataFrame using existing daft operators.
+- make streams lazy and flatten, the problem is I want to read a bunch of gzipped files into a daft DataFrame using existing daft operators.
+- flatten streams to dataframes with concat
+- pipelining of various objects on a dataset

-## Issues/Feature Requests
+## Daft Requests

-### Feature Requests

 - we don't actually have a way to read in a text file, see https://github.com/Eventual-Inc/Daft/issues/2859
 - having `with_column` but prepend the column
 - support "gz" as a gzip codec alias
 - support reading things like `.csv.gz` or `.json.zstd`

-### Enhancements

 - `tokenize_encode` and `tokenize_decode` docs are not that great.
 I think adding some method overloading would help clean them up a bit.
 - `tokenize_encode` should return a fixedsizelist instead of a list.
+- produce an output stream from a dataframe e.g. csv output stream